About Us

 Our Story

+Young Identity, affectionally known as ‘YI’ began as a group of young Manchester poets.
+In 2006, they entered Apples and Snakes’ Word Cup.
+After the project ended, they launched weekly workshops at Moss Side Millennium Powerhouse, creating a space for young poets to meet and write.
 As volunteers, they led workshops for underrepresented writers in Manchester, building a community where young artists could grow.
-Through partnerships, they gained performance opportunities, and it became clear YI was a platform for young voices to explore identity on local and global stages.
+Through partnerships, they gained performance opportunities, and it became clear that Young Identity was a platform for young voices to explore identity on local and global stages.

-In 2018, with a new board and steering group, YI became a charitable organisation, expanding beyond its origins as a family-run project.
+In 2018, with a new board and steering group, Young Identity became a charitable organisation, expanding beyond its origins as a family-run project.
 What started with 15 poets nearly 20 years ago is made up of hundreds of young participants from all across Greater Manchester and beyond; taking part in workshops, performance theatre and transformative creative opportunities.

 Our Mission